Tiger 3: Filming

 Principal photography began in the third week of March 2021, in Delhi and Mumbai.
 A customary puja was held on 26 February 2021 at YRF Studios in Mumbai.
 Filming then took place in Turkey, including Cappadocia, Antalya and Istanbul, while a car chase sequence was shot in Saint Petersburg in August 2021.
 Additional scenes were filmed in Austria (Vienna, Salzburg and Altaussee) in September 2021.
 Filming resumed in India by February 2022, in New Delhi, and further action sequences were filmed at Mumbai in April 2023.
 Shah Rukh Khan's cameo was filmed within a 10-day schedule in Madh Island, where a large set was constructed for an action sequence.
 Roshan's cameo was directed by Ayan Mukerji, the director of War 2.
 The entire filming was wrapped by May 2023.

 Music

 The film's soundtrack was composed by Pritam, with lyrics written by Irshad Kamil and Amitabh Bhattacharya.
 The background score was composed by Tanuj Tiku.
 The album was preceded by two singles—"Leke Prabhu Ka Naam" and "Ruaan"—and was released under the YRF Music label on 28 October 2023.

 Marketing

 A teaser titled "Tiger Ka Message" was released on 27 September 2023.
 The official trailer was released on 16 October 2023.

 Release

 Theatrical

-Tiger 3 was initially scheduled to be released on 21 April 2023 to coincide with Eid.
+Tiger 3 was initially scheduled to be released on 21 April 2023, coinciding with Eid.
 It was then postponed to 12 November 2023 and was released across 8900 screens worldwide in Hindi with dubbed versions in Tamil and Telugu, coinciding with Diwali.
 The film was banned in Oman, Kuwait and Qatar due to its negative depiction of Islamic countries.

 Home media

-The film began streaming on Amazon Prime Video from 7 January 2024 and premiered on Star Gold on 16 March 2024 at 8:00 pm and was re-telecasted on 17 March 2024 at 12:00 pm.
+The film began streaming on Amazon Prime Video from 7 January 2024.